rkyleg/scope/README.md

 ![Alt text](extra/screenshot.png "Screenshot")

 ## About
-Armadillo is a lightweight, cross-platform IDE primarily for Python and Web Development, while also providing an editor for most languages.
+Armadillo is a lightweight, cross-platform IDE.
+Many of Armadillo's default tools are focused on Python and HTML5, but most languages are supported.
 Armadillo is inspired by SPE, Geany, Notepad++ and Spyder.
 Armadillo is written in Python with PyQt for the UI.
-Some HTML5 is utilized for the ui with Qt's built in WebKit (QWebView).
+Some of the ui is built with HTML5 utilizing Qt's built in WebKit (QWebView).

 ## Features:
 - Cross Platform (Linux, Windows, and maybe Mac)